conectcell/coronavanga/README.md

 LSTM for coronavirus spreading prediction

 It is made just for learning purposes and fun.
-It doesn't predict accurately and data.
+It doesn't predict data 100% accurately.

-First you have to install Python, Keras and Tensorflow
+First you have to install python, pip, keras and tensorflow, pandas, numpy.